 And it's not like Apple is a studiously neutral company, or one that never comments on ethical matters.
 It recently spoke out in support of the Black Lives Matter movement, and while some might imagine denouncing racism is uncontroversial - and you'll note that the statement steers clear of any condemnation of US law enforcement as an institution - a glance at the current political situation in the States makes it clear that this will have lost it some customers.
 Tim Cook once told climate change sceptics to ditch their Apple shares, and said: "When we work on making our devices accessible by the blind, I don't consider the bloody ROI."

 There have long been reports about inhumane worker conditions in the supply chains used by Apple and other tech companies, but it does seem to be working to improve matters.
 The firm publishes a Supplier Responsibility Progress Report every year, and has committed, among other things, to "stopping debt-bonded labour before it can happen".
+Since I wrote this article it suspended new business with Pegatron because student workers were working overtime in violation of its Supplier Code of Conduct.

 Quite aside from my views on this as a journalist, as an Apple customer, I want to hear from the company on this subject.
 If it leads, the market may follow, and real change could occur.
 But whether that happens or not, I no longer think it's acceptable for Apple to look the other way.